How do I grant cross-account access to objects that are in Amazon S3 buckets?

 Note: To find your CanonicalUserID, see Finding an AWS account canonical user ID.

-3. Configure object ACLs to include at least READ permission for Account B. This makes sure that IAM roles or users in Account B can download an object (call GetObject API) from a bucket owned by Account A:
+4. Configure object ACLs to include at least READ permission for Account B. This allows IAM roles or users in Account B to download objects from a bucket that Account A owns:

 <Owner>